How to Grow Tomatoes to Get the Best Tasting Tomatoes

 Tomatoes can be dried, canned,

 or frozen during an abundant harvest.

-Tomato seeds must be fermented in order to germinate and in nature this happens when the fruit falls off the plant and starts to rot.
+This happens in nature when the fruit falls off of the plant and starts to rot.

-If you desire to grow unusual types of tomatoes, you'll probably need to start planting tomatoes from seeds.
-The huge variety of tomatoes you can experience should make it worth the effort.
+If you desire to grow unusual types of tomatoes, there's a huge variety of tomatoes that you can grow.

-You can hunt down unusual types of tomatoes online - just make sure to buy seeds from a reputable source.
+You can hunt down unusual types of tomatoes online - just be sure to buy seeds from a reputable source.

-Return from How to Grow Tomatoes to Planting a Garden
+Go to How to Grow Kale Return to Planting a Garden